Table of Contents

 Since your hair is inert and cannot heal itself, maintaining a healthy haircare regimen is essential, since oftentimes damage done to specific hairs cannot be healed (until it regrows fully from a healthy cuticle).

 Hair is made of keratin, the same tough protein that your fingernails and toenails (and even rhino horns) are made of.
-It’s created by hair follicles, which act as the sort of hair factory that manufactures your hair.
+Hair follicles creat it, which act as the sort of hair factory that manufactures your hair.

 WHAT IS A HAIR FOLLICLE?